 - Current 93 played this trope straight when they sent out promos of their latest album to reviewers, with an added notice at the beginning spoken by a little girl: "This is a promotional CD.
 Anyone illegally selling, copying, uploading or downloading this material is condemned to eternal hellfire.
 Happy listening, God is love."
 It was creepy enough to make some people think twice about ripping the promos and putting them up for download before the album came out.
 From that same article:

 "Illegal downloads are making it unfeasible for bands like Current 93, who put out their own material, to continue.
 One loses a little of your soul when you exploit someone in that way.
 Once your soul has gone, you are in hell."

-- A Take That: Doc (Finland) released a single "Pirate Bay" containing samples cut from audio material from the Pirate Bay trial, with a comment: "for years Pirate Bay has served netlabel Musictrade as a great global distribution platform" (he's on Musictrade).
+- A Take That!: Doc (Sweden) released a single "Pirate Bay" containing samples cut from audio material from the Pirate Bay trial, with a comment: "for years Pirate Bay has served netlabel Musictrade as a great global distribution platform" (he's on Musictrade).
 Now with video.
 Also releasing it on torrents.